Bánh Xèo Recipe – Traditional Vietnamese Crispy Pancakes

 Storage

-• For leftover batter, you can keep it in an airtight container in the fridge for two days.
-If you don’t use coconut cream in the batter, it can be kept fresh for one week.
+Store the batter in an airtight container in the fridge for up to 2 days.
+If there’s no coconut cream in the mix, it can last up to a week.

-• For leftover Bánh Xèo, store them in the fridge for up to 3 days.
-Before eating, warm them up in an air fryer or oven to retain their crispiness.
+Keep cooked crepes in the fridge for up to 3 days.
+To bring back that signature crisp, reheat them in an air fryer or oven – never the microwave

 a bowl of Bun Cha Ha Noi